Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-Due to the accompanying changes in electron density, the average absorbed energy \emph{per electron} $\overline{\Delta\EE}$, also shown in figure~\ref{fig:Zstar_scan} (black triangles, right axis), happens to decrease by about $15\,\%$ from $Z^{*}=11$ to $27$.
-The decrease in $\overline{\Delta\EE}$ with $Z^{*}$ may seem surprising if the dominant heating mechanism is collisional.
+Due to the accompanying changes in electron density, the average absorbed energy \emph{per electron} $\overline{\rmDelta\EE}$, also shown in figure~\ref{fig:Zstar_scan} (black triangles, right axis), happens to decrease by approximately $15\,\%$ from $Z^{*}=11$ to $27$.
+The decrease in $\overline{\rmDelta\EE}$ with $Z^{*}$ may seem surprising if the dominant heating mechanism is collisional.
 However, this might be due to other density effects, such as the increased skin depth at lower electron density which allows a deeper laser penetration and thus a stronger laser-to-electron coupling efficiency.
 When we examine the electron energy spectra (not shown) in this scan, the Maxwellian-fitted bulk electron temperatures are all $T_{\ee}=\unit[3.5{\pm}0.1]{keV}$.

 Besides just the pure amount of energy absorbed from the laser, we are also interested in how well thermalized the plasma is.
-As a measure of that, the fraction of electron kinetic energy in the nonthermal electrons is plotted in figure~\ref{fig:non-thermal} for scans in fixed ionization degree $Z^{*}$~(a), laser amplitude $a_0$~(b), and pulse duration $t_{\rm FWHM}$~(c).
+As a measure of that, figure~\ref{fig:non-thermal} shows the fraction of electron kinetic energy in the non-thermal electrons.
+This is calculated by the fraction of the energy in the high-energy tail to the total electron kinetic energy, $\int_{2T_{\ee}}^{\infty} [f_{\EE}(\EE)-f_{\EE}^{\rm MJ}(\EE)]\EE\,\dd\EE$, where $f_{\EE}^{\rm MJ}$ is a Maxwell--J\"{u}ttner distribution fitted to the bulk of the electron energy spectrum $f_{\EE}(\EE)$ (as shown in figure~\ref{fig:energy-spectrum}) and $T_{\ee}$ is the temperature inferred from the fit.
+Figure~\ref{fig:non-thermal} shows scans in fixed ionization degree $Z^{*}$~(a), laser amplitude $a_0$~(b) and pulse duration $t_{\rm FWHM}$~(c).
 The displayed values are taken $\unit[200]{fs}$ after the end of the laser pulse.
-Due to a varying heat transport speed, the fraction of nonthermal electron energy is only taken in the region in which the bulk electron temperature is no longer increasing.
-This should still give a representative estimate of the nonthermal fraction, since the fast electrons have already recirculated by the chosen time, c.f. the $t=\unit[250]{fs}$ panels of figure~\ref{fig:electron_dist}.
+Due to a varying heat transport speed, the fraction of non-thermal electron energy is only taken in the region in which the bulk electron temperature is no longer increasing.
+This should still give a representative estimate of the non-thermal fraction, since the fast electrons have already recirculated by the chosen time, see the $t=\unit[250]{fs}$ panels of figure~\ref{fig:electron_dist}.
 The precise values in figure~\ref{fig:non-thermal} are sensitive to the choice of time and region to include, thus these results are only qualitative.
 Nevertheless, the general trends shown here are still representative of the observed situation~--~importantly, the relation between LP and CP is robust.